Nuclear suppression of $\phi$ meson yields with large $p_T$ at the RHIC and the LHC: Results and discussions

-We firstly confront our calculation with the existing experimental data by ALICE Collaboration~\cite{Richer:2015vqa,Adam:2017zbf} in the top panel of Fig.~\ref{fig:phiRHIC}, and show $R_{\rm AA}$ as a function of $p_T$ in Pb+Pb collisions at LHC calculated in LO and NLO by choosing $q_0\tau_0=1.32\ \rm GeV^2$ with $\tau_0=0.6$~fm.
+We firstly confront our calculation with the existing experimental data by ALICE Collaboration~\cite{Richer:2015vqa,Adam:2017zbf} in the top panel of Fig.~\ref{fig:phiRHIC}, and show $R_{\rm AA}$ as a function of $p_T$ in Pb+Pb collisions at LHC calculated in NLO by choosing $q_0\tau_0=1.32\ \rm GeV^2$ with $\tau_0=0.6$~fm.
 The NLO results of the $R_{AA}$ agree very well with ALICE data, which varies between $4-20$~GeV.
-In the bottom panel of Fig.~\ref{fig:phiRHIC} we present numerical predictions of $R_{\rm AA}$ in Au+Au collisions at the RHIC both at LO and NLO with the jet transport parameter $q_0\tau_0=0.72\ \rm GeV^2$ ($\tau_0=0.6$~fm), where PHENIX data~\cite{Adare:2010pt} available for a rather limited $p_T$ region ($4-7$~GeV) are also shown.
+In the bottom panel of Fig.~\ref{fig:phiRHIC} we present numerical predictions of $R_{\rm AA}$ in Au+Au collisions at the RHIC both at NLO with the jet transport parameter $q_0\tau_0=0.72\ \rm GeV^2$ ($\tau_0=0.6$~fm), where PHENIX data~\cite{Adare:2010pt} available for a rather limited $p_T$ region ($4-7$~GeV) are also shown.
+Our theoretical prediction in Fig. 4 (bottom) undershoot the experimental data.
+In this manuscript, the pQCD based calculation is more applicable at larger $p_T$ region, other non perturbative mechanism such as recombination in the $p_T=2-8$~GeV region is also not included.

 We note that $\phi$ meson production has a unique feature as compared to productions of other neutral mesons ($\pi^0$, $\eta$ and $\rho^0$).
 In the top panel of Fig.~\ref{fig:phifracrhic} we plot the only gluon (strange quark) fragmentating contribution fraction of $\phi$ yield in p+p collision at the RHIC.
 We find though in quark model $\phi$ meson is in $s{\bar s}$ state, the strange quark fragmentation only gives a $5-10\%$ contribution of the total $\phi$ meson yield, and the dominant contribution to the total $\phi$ meson yield comes from gluon fragmentation in the wide range of $p_T$ (even at the region $p_T$ $\sim20$~GeV).
-This feature is in strike contrast with the productions of $\pi^0$, $\eta$ and $\rho^0$.
+This feature is in striking contrast with the productions of $\pi^0$, $\eta$ and $\rho^0$.
 As a comparison in the bottom panel of Fig.~\ref{fig:phifracrhic} we show the only gluon (strange quark) fragmenting contribution fraction of $\pi^0$ production in p+p collision at the RHIC.
 One can observe that the gluon contribution fraction to $\pi^0$ goes down under $50\%$ when $p_T\sim 9$~GeV.
 At high $p_T$ region, the $\pi^0$ production is dominated by light (up and down) quark contribution, which holds true also for $\eta$ and $\rho^0$ production in p+p reactions.

 In A+A collisions, the parton energy loss mechanism will change the parton-jet chemistry components because a fast gluon will lose more energy in the QGP than a fast quark due to its large color-charge ($\Delta E_g/\Delta E_q =C_A/C_F=9/4$).
 Therefore gluon contribution fraction will be reduced in A+A collisions relative to that in p+p.
 In Fig.~\ref{fig:phifracrhic} we also provide the parton contribution fraction to $\phi$ meson (top panel) and to $\pi^0$ meson (bottom panel) in central Au+Au at the RHIC.
 The decreasing of the gluon contribution fraction and the increasing of the quark contribution fraction observed in both cases reflect the larger energy loss suffered by the gluon-jet.
 For $\phi$ meson production in A+A, gluon fragmentation still gives $\sim 40\%$ contribution of the total yield in the intermediate $p_T$ region, and $>30\%$ at very high transverse momentum.
 For high transverse momentum $\pi^0$ meson production, however, because gluon contribution fraction even in p+p is not dominant, its value in A+A collisions is further suppressed and leads to a few percent at $\sim 20$~GeV.
 Similar trend could also be observed in $\eta$ and $\rho^0$ productions in A+A reactions.